-Under Section 64/A (1) a) of the Privacy Act, the Authority shall conduct a procedure for the authorisation of data processing if application for the approval of the draft, extension or amendment of the codes of conduct pursuant to the GDPR is submitted.
+Under Section 64/A (1) a) of the Privacy Act, the Authority shall conduct a procedure for the authorisation of data processing if application for the approval of the

 Associations or other bodies representing categories of controllers or processors may draw up codes of conduct so as to facilitate the effective application of the GDPR.
 A code of conduct as designated by the GDPR is a means the free application which assists the data controller in ensuring compliance with the GDPR.
 The GDPR provides a list examples of the issues where a code of conduct may specify the application of the GDPR.
 Beyond those defined by the Administrative Procedure Act, the application shall include the draft code, or its draft amendment or extension.